Central Atlantic magmatic province: Eastern North America

-The North American portion of the CAMP lava flows crop out in various sections in the basins of Newark, Culpeper, Hartford, Deerfield, i.e. the Newark Supergroup in New England (USA), and in the Fundy Basin in Nova Scotia (Canada), Dan River Group, and the Deep River Group.
+The North American portion of the CAMP lava flows and igneous intrusions crop out in various sections in the basins of Newark, Culpeper, Hartford, Deerfield, the Newark Supergroup, the Fundy Basin, the Dan River Group, and the Deep River Group.
 The CAMP is here constituted by rare olivine- and common quartz-normative basalts showing a great lateral extension and a maximum thickness up to 1 km.
-The basaltic flows occur on top of continental fluvial and lacustrine sedimentary units of Triassic age. ^{40}Ar/^{39}Ar data (on plagioclase) indicate for these basaltic units an absolute age of 198–200 Ma bringing this magmatic event undoubtedly close to the Triassic-Jurassic (Tr-J) boundary.
-Thus it is necessary to determine whether it straddles the boundary or not: if not, then the CAMP could not be a cause of the Late Triassic extinction event.
-For example, according to (Whiteside, Olsen, Kent & Fowell 2007) there are palynological, geochemical, and magnetostratigraphic evidences that the CAMP postdates the Tr-J boundary.
+The basaltic flows occur on top of continental fluvial and lacustrine sedimentary units of Triassic age. ^{40}Ar/^{39}Ar data (on plagioclase) for these basaltic units indicate an absolute age of 198–200 Ma bringing this magmatic event close to the Tr-J boundary.
+Thus it is necessary to determine whether it straddles the boundary or not.
+If not, then the CAMP could not be a cause of the late Triassic extinction event.

 Magnetostratigraphy

 In the Newark Basin, a magnetic reversal (E23r) is observed just below the oldest basalts and more or less in the same position as a palynologic turnover, interpreted as the Tr-J boundary.
 In Morocco, two reversals have been detected in two lava flow sequences.
 Two distinct correlations between the Moroccan and the Newark magnetostratigraphy have been proposed.
 (Marzoli, Bertrand, Knight & Cirilli 2004) suggest that the Tr-J boundary is located above the lower reverse polarity level which is positioned more or less at the base of the Intermediate basalt unit of Morocco.
-These two levels can be correlated with chron E23r of the Newark Basin, therefore the North American CAMP Basalts postdate the Tr–J boundary whereas part of the Moroccan CAMP was erupted within the Triassic.
+These two levels can be correlated with chron E23r of the Newark Basin; therefore the North American CAMP Basalts postdate the Tr–J boundary whereas part of the Moroccan CAMP erupted within the Triassic.
 Contrarily, (Whiteside, Olsen, Kent & Fowell 2007) propose that these two levels could be earliest Jurassic intervals of reverse polarity not sampled in the Newark Basin Sequence (many more lava flows are present in the Moroccan Succession than in the Newark Basin), but observed in Early Jurassic sedimentary sequences of the Paris Basin of France.
-Reverse polarity intervals in America could be present within North Mountain (Fundy basin, Nova Scotia) which are poorly sampled even if previous magnetostratigraphy analysis in this sequence showed only normal polarity, or in the Scots Bay Member of the Fundy basin which have never been sampled.
+Reverse polarity intervals in America could be present within North Mountain (Fundy basin, Nova Scotia), which are poorly sampled, even if previous magneto stratigraphy analysis in this sequence showed only normal polarity, or in the Scots Bay Member of the Fundy basin which have never been sampled.
 There is only one outcrop in the CAMP of America where reverse polarity is observable: a CAMP–related (about 200 Ma) dike in North Carolina.
 (Whiteside, Olsen, Kent & Fowell 2007) suggest that reverse polarity intervals in this dike could be of post Triassic age and correlated with the same events in Morocco.